nicokaiser/rpi-audio-receiver/README.md

 - You might want to use a Bluetooth USB dongle or have the script disable Wi-Fi while connected (see `bluetooth-udev`), as the BCM43438 (Raspberry Pi 3, Zero W) has severe problems with both switched on, see [raspberrypi/linux/#1402](https://github.com/raspberrypi/linux/issues/1402).
 - The Pi Zero may not be powerful enough to play 192 kHz audio, you may want to change the values in `/etc/asound.conf` accordingly.

+## Wiki

+There are some further examples, tweaks and how-tos in the [GitHub Wiki](https://github.com/nicokaiser/rpi-audio-receiver/wiki).

 ## Disclaimer

 These scripts are tested and work on a current (as of September 2020) Raspberry Pi OS setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.